-Recently, however, the “king in waiting” gave his strongest indication yet that the status quo will be maintained.
+However in 2018, the “king in waiting” gave his strongest indication yet that the status quo will be maintained.
 When asked in an interview whether he would be a “meddling” or activist king, Prince Charles stated, “I’m not that stupid”.
 He referred to how suggestions that he would continue to make interventions – by lobbying parliamentarians – were “nonsense”, and that he would operate within the “constitutional parameters”.

-His comments are a clear signal of respect for UK parliamentary sovereignty and go someway to quelling calls from those who want the UK to revisit the role of the royals.
+His comments were a clear signal of respect for UK parliamentary sovereignty and go someway to quelling calls from those who want the UK to revisit the role of the royals.
 But if you look into what the UK monarchy can actually do now, it is unlikely in reality that the Crown would be able to reclaim historical powers – even if it wanted to.